How to Make Coffee With Soya Milk Without It Curdling

 Over a period of several weeks I researched this issue and tried a number of experiments.
-Here are the various attempts I made at making the perfect coffee - these were all tried with instant coffee:
+Here are the various attempts I made at making the perfect coffee (I used instant coffee in these experiments):

 Add water to coffee and then add soya milk

 Add the soya milk first, then water, then coffee

 Mix the coffee with the soya milk first and then add water

 Warm the soya milk first, add water, then coffee

 Warm the soya milk first, add coffee, then water

 Allow the boiled water to cool before adding it to the cup

 Leave the spoon in the mug after mixing soya milk, water and coffee

 Shake the carton of soya milk first or whisk the milk in the cup before adding water and coffee